Palazzo Forcella de Seta: History

 The current palace building was constructed atop the ruins of the former casina a mare (seaside villa) of the Bonnano family, Princess of Cattolica.
 That villa suffered significant damage during the rebellions of 1820.
 In1833, the property was purchased by Marchese Enrico Carlo Forcella, who commissioned the reconstruction of the building with an additional floor.
 Architects Emmanuel Palazzotto and Nicolò Puglia oversaw the project, which incorporated an electric mix of architectural elements, drawing from Romanesque, Moorish, Gothic, and Neoclassical styles.
 In the early 20th century, the building was acquired by Marchese Francesco De Seta.
-Today, it serves as the headquarters of the Associazione di Costruttori Edile ed Affini di Palermo (ANCE Palermo).
+It subsequently served as the headquarters of the Associazione di Costruttori Edile ed Affini di Palermo (ANCE Palermo).

+The Palazzo Forcella De Seta was used as a venue for Manifesta 12 in 2018.
+In 2025, Hauser & Wirth acquired the building to use it as a gallery space.